Dartmoor 4 day Wild Camp

 Bring enough food to cover your needs for the duration of the event; except for Friday dinner if you plan to dine in the pub.
 It will be possible to buy some food in Princetown, if we get there early enough.

 We will quite often encounter streams, so it will be possible to top up water from time to time, YOU NEED TO MAKE APPROPRIATE ARRANGEMENTS TO RENDER THE WATER FIT FOR YOUR CONSUMPTION.
 On Sunday evening we may be 90 minutes from water, so it will be best if you can carry enough water for Sunday evening and dinner and Monday breakfast.

-(I will be carrying two 1 litre water bottles, one to drink from and the other with a purification tablet at work.
-I will re-fill the bottles with stream water passed through a filter).
+(I will be carrying two (or three) 1 litre water bottles, one to drink from and the other with a purification tablet at work.
+I will re-fill the bottles with stream water, maybe passed through a filter).